NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 a primary nameserver to the secondaries via DNS NOTIFY [@!RFC1996], can be unreliable due to packet loss, or secondary nameservers temporarily not being reachable.
-In such cases the secondary might pick up the change only after the refresh timer runs out, which might take long time and be out of the control of the primary nameserver operator.
+In such cases the secondary might pick up the change only after the refresh timer runs out, which might take long and be out of the control of the primary nameserver operator.
 Low refresh values in the zones being served can alleviate update delays, but burden both the primary and secondary nameservers with more refresh queries, especially with larger numbers of secondary nameservers